 Non-compliance with call center regulations is not just a minor slip-up.
 The penalty for not adhering to regulations will burn a hole in your pocket if not followed, or could even lead to the complete shutdown of your contact center.

 Navigating quality and compliance issues is not for the faint of heart.
-Compliance regulations are prone to frequent changes (especially data privacy laws) which may require agent training, and updated compliance protocols.
+Contact Center Compliance Regulations and Standards are prone to frequent changes (especially data privacy laws) which require agent training, and updated quality and compliance protocols.

 With this guide you'll learn the types of call center compliance regulations you need to be aware of, consequences of non-compliance, and the best practices to gain and maintain a compliant contact center.